 When you pray, say: Forgive us our sins, for we also forgive everyone who sins against us.
-And lead us not into temptation….For if you forgive other people when they sin against you, your heavenly Father will also forgive you.
+And lead us not into temptation….For if you forgive other people when they sin against you, your Heavenly Father will also forgive you.
 But if you do not forgive others their sins, your Father will not forgive your sins.
 (Luke 11:2-4; Matthew 6:14-15)

 9. Jesus-like Love Keeps No Record of Wrongs and Is Not Resentful.

 Here’s where Christian doctrine helps us live right and love right.
-Christ says, “I blot out your transgressions and I will not remember your sins….I will again have compassion on you, and I will cast all your sins into the depths of the sea.”1 Because of Jesus’ sinless life, His atoning death, and His powerful resurrection from the grave, all of His believers’ wrongs are transferred to Christ, and Christ’s righteousness is reckoned to us.
+Christ says, “I blot out your transgressions and I will not remember your sins….I will again have compassion on you, and I will cast all your sins into the depths of the sea.”1 Because of Jesus’ sinless life, His atoning death, and His powerful resurrection from the grave, all of His believers’ wrongs were transferred to Christ, and Christ’s righteousness is reckoned to us.
 God the Father treats Jesus’ followers as if we’d perfectly obeyed all His law all our lives, because that’s what Jesus did as our Mediator, the Author and Finisher of our faith.
-What a Savior!
+What a Savior we have!

 Do we really understand that we have eternal forgiveness in Christ, beloved?
 Then how can we hold grudges?
 How can we count up, recall, and remind people of offenses they’ve committed?
 Christ-like love doesn’t keep a list in our mind of bad things others have done to us.
 God isn’t keeping a record of Jesus’ followers’ sins.
 So why should we?
 We demonstrate Christ’s gospel when we forgive the wrongs we have suffered.
 Scripture says: “Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you.
 Therefore be imitators of God, as beloved children.”2